openci/conjunction/README.md

 ## Why is this needed?

-- An upstream project changes - how do downstream projects know it has changed?
+- **Oblivious dependencies** - An upstream project changes, but how do downstream projects know it has changed?
-- Downstream projects are failing because of an upstream change but the upstream project is oblivious
+- **Breaking changes** - Downstream projects are failing because of an upstream change but the upstream project is oblivious
-- Webhooks for GitHub require the user to be logged in and part of the project
+- **Restricted webhooks** - Webhooks for GitHub require the user to be logged in and part of the project
-- Something goes wrong downstream but it is not clear who to contact upstream about it
+- **Unknown maintainers** - Something goes wrong downstream but it is not clear who to contact upstream about it
-- It is hard to tell upstream what downstream projects are using your artifacts
+- **Unclear users** - It is hard to tell upstream what downstream projects are using your artifacts

 ## How does it work at high level?